Xfund Ethics Fellows

 Build guiding principles and a network for entrepreneurial leadership

-The Xfund Ethics Fellows program, formerly PEAK Fellows, offers 16 Stanford undergraduate and co-terminal students the opportunity to develop their personal principles for entrepreneurial leadership and leading high-impact organizations.
+The Xfund Ethics Fellows program, formerly PEAK Fellows, offers 18 Stanford undergraduate and co-terminal students the opportunity to develop their personal principles for entrepreneurial leadership and leading high-impact organizations.
 These principles are designed to help guide each fellow as they shape teams and align their career decisions with their values.
 Over the course of a quarter, fellows build a values-based entrepreneurial toolkit and community within their close-knit cohort through honest discussions and mentoring from alumni and peers.
 Class guests, including Silicon Valley entrepreneurs and venture capitalists, will be invited to give talks about their personal experiences.
-Fellows will be challenged to think about their behaviour for situations including ethical dilemmas, raising capital, and valuing risk.
+Fellows will be challenged to think about their behavior for situations including ethical dilemmas, raising capital, and valuing risk.

 Xfund Ethics Fellows is part of the Ethics in Entrepreneurship Project through STVP.